Base64 Security Risks: What Developers Get Wrong

 Base64-encoded payloads bypass naive content filters and hide malicious data.
-Learn the attack vectors, detection strategies, and how to safely handle encoded input.
+Learn the attack vectors and how to safely validate encoded input.

 Published: